zijistark/CK3.DDB/README.md

 - Given reason, less likely to convert to their capital's foreign culture
 - While losing a defensive war, less likely to convert to the attacker's faith
 - Now less likely to take the conversion option of Populist Faction ultimatums if they have similar military power

+### Miscellaneous

+- Development bonuses now favor tax over levy output
+- Dynasty prestige: less snowballing, but vassal dynastic rulers now make their own contribution to Renown gain as well
+- Harder to instantly win wars just by capturing heirs
+- Army rally times are more realistic if the levies are traveling from afar
+- If you want decent levy output from a County, then maintaining high Control is much more important

 ## Compatibility